What is the Ayurvedic Remedy for Hair Fall ?

 - Cicatricial (scarring) alopecia: Cicatricial alopecia is a rare disease.
 Cicatricial alopecia destroys the hair-follicles.
 Scarred tissue formation occurs where the follicles once were present; as a result there is no hair re-growth.

-Types of alopecia as per Ayurveda
+Types of Hair Fall as per Ayurveda

 Khalitya is considered to a Pitta predominant tridoshaja vyadhi (all three humours are vitiated in this disease).
 Depending on the predominance of the humour, khalitya is divided into three types.